 Terms and Conditions

 These terms and conditions apply to all Explore Highland activities, as well as any activities run on behalf of Explore Highland by a third-party provider.
-Please do read though the appropriate sections below; if you have any questions, please feel free to contact me.
+Please do read through the appropriate sections below; if you have any questions, please feel free to contact me.

 At Explore Highland your safety is of the utmost importance:

-- Your safety is of the utmost importance, however all outdoor activities have an element of risk through participation.
+- Your safety is of the utmost importance, however, all outdoor activities have an element of risk through participation.
 Explore Highland will NOT be held responsible for any injury caused as a result of participating in our activities.

 - By booking on a course you are confirming that you are physically fit and able to participate in your chosen activity.
 All participants are required to disclose any medical conditions and physical ailments that could affect the paddling trip they have booked onto.
 All information will be dealt with in privacy.
 If you have any queries, please contact to discuss prior to booking;